GerardCrawford/Bootstrap-Progress-Bars/README.md

 Add download files to extracted Boostrap folder and open index.htm in Browser.

+Can be repurposed/incorporated with existing/new projects by changing the section details and placement within HTML.

 ## Deployment

 In order to deploy this on a live system, webpage would have to be hosted in web server, and accessed through a live domain.